 Here, we run down 15 easy ways to show kids that we still have the upper hand—at least when it comes to April Fools' Day!

 Sign up for our FREE newsletters to get articles like this delivered to your inbox.

 1. Broccoli for Breakfast.
-Lay out a spread for the kids before they come into the kitchen in the morning—folded napkin, silverware, a drink, the works.
-But instead of a pancakes or french toast, carefully arrange some broccoli (or some other despised vegetable) on their plates.
+Lay out a spread for the kids before they come into the kitchen in the morning—a folded napkin, silverware, a drink...the works.
+But instead of pancakes or French toast, carefully arrange some broccoli (or some other despised vegetable) on their plates.
 Hopefully, they'll still be sleepy enough to not register the date just yet; when they're confused or protest, play dumb, of course.

-3. Savory Toothpaste.
-Swap the Crest or Colgate in their bathroom drawer with a tube of tomato or garlic paste.
+2. Savory Toothpaste.
+Swap their Crest or Colgate in the bathroom with a tube of tomato or garlic paste.

-4. Rainbow Water.
-Got some dye pellets used for coloring easter eggs around?
-(If not, they are inescapable right now in just every supermarket in America.)
+9. Rainbow Water.
+Got some dye pellets used for coloring Easter eggs around?
+(If not, they are inescapable right now in just about every supermarket in America.)
 Use a small, thin piece of duct or electrical tape to adhere one just inside or to the underside of the tap of your child's bathroom faucet.
 The morning or evening routine should be interesting.